elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

 - Who's calling me?
 I listen.
-I don't listen.
+I do not listen.
-- {:.pr} There is in my head a river of mud, of bleak, of green and troubled things
+- {:.pr} There's a river in my head of mud, of bleak, of green and troubled things
 - of dead birds, yellow bellies
 - crisscrossed meaowings, squirts very close to the gag
-- my convulsed years painted on fire
+- my convulsed years painted with fire
 - revolving plaques of swamps, craters, raped girls
-- there in my ears, the firing squad in the morning caponiers.
+- in my ears there is the firing squad in the morning caponiers.

 - {:.sp} The Man Reciter.